AmberBui/Consumer-Behavior_SQL-Project/README.md

 - Low spending across all product categories, with Sweet Products and Fruits being the most accessible.
 -
 **Spending Behavior Insights**

 Top Product Categories:

-• Wines:
+- Wines:
-- The highest revenue driver across all income and age groups.
++ The highest revenue driver across all income and age groups.
-- Especially popular among Gen X and Baby Boomers.
++ Especially popular among Gen X and Baby Boomers.

-•Meat Products:
+- Meat Products:
-- Strong performance among high and middle-income groups, particularly Gen X.
++ Strong performance among high and middle-income groups, particularly Gen X.

-**Opportunities in Low-Performing Categories:*
-• Fruits:
+- Fruits:
-- Low engagement among all demographics.
-- Opportunity to market ready-to-eat or pre-packaged options for convenience.
++ Low engagement among all demographics. -> Opportunity to market ready-to-eat or pre-packaged options for convenience.
 -
-• Sweet Products:
+- Sweet Products:
-- Weak performance among Millennials and low-income groups.
-- Introduce healthier alternatives or smaller-sized products to boost sales.
++ Weak performance among Millennials and low-income groups. -> Introduce healthier alternatives or smaller-sized products to boost sales.

 • Gold Products:
 - Moderate performance but with potential to grow through targeted campaigns emphasizing luxury and exclusivity.

-  **Recommendations:*
+  *Recommendations:*

-• Key Focus Areas: Strengthen customer retention and engagement in Wines and Meat Products for high-income and Gen X/Baby Boomer groups.
+- Strengthen customer retention and engagement in Wines and Meat Products for high-income and Gen X/Baby Boomer groups.

-• Growth Opportunities: Introduce innovative marketing strategies to improve performance in Gold Products, Fish Products, and Sweet Products.
+- Introduce innovative marketing strategies to improve performance in Gold Products, Fish Products, and Sweet Products.

-• Broader Reach: Tailor campaigns by demographic and income groups to maximize resonance and profitability.
+- Tailor campaigns by demographic and income groups to maximize resonance and profitability.

 **Marketing Campaign Insights**
-• Campaign Performance:
+Campaign Performance:
 - Top Performers:
-Campaign 4: Highest acceptance rate at 7.44%.
++ Campaign 4: Highest acceptance rate at 7.44%.
-Campaign 3: Close second with an acceptance rate of 7.39%.
++ Campaign 3: Close second with an acceptance rate of 7.39%.
 - Moderate Performer:
-Campaign 1: Acceptance rate of 6.44%.
++ Campaign 1: Acceptance rate of 6.44%.
 - Low Performer:
-Campaign 2: Very low acceptance rate of 1.36%.
++ Campaign 2: Very low acceptance rate of 1.36%.

-**Recommendations:*
+*Recommendations:*
-• Leverage Successful Campaigns: Analyze the messaging, timing, and target audience of Campaigns 3 and 4.
+-  Leverage Successful Campaigns: Analyze the messaging, timing, and target audience of Campaigns 3 and 4.

-• Replicate successful elements for future campaigns.
+-  Replicate successful elements for future campaigns.

-• Revamp Underperforming Campaigns:Review Campaign 2 to identify weaknesses in content, timing, or targeting.
+-  Revamp Underperforming Campaigns:Review Campaign 2 to identify weaknesses in content, timing, or targeting.

-• If improvements are unfeasible, consider discontinuing Campaign 2.
+-  If improvements are unfeasible, consider discontinuing Campaign 2.

-• Personalized Campaigns: Develop tailored campaigns targeting specific demographics, like Millennials or low-income groups, focusing on value-for-money or convenience.
+-  Personalized Campaigns: Develop tailored campaigns targeting specific demographics, like Millennials or low-income groups, focusing on value-for-money or convenience.

 **Retention and Loyalty Insights**

-• Correlation Between Recency and Loyalty: Customers with lower recency scores (more recent purchases) are more likely to make additional purchases.
+- Correlation Between Recency and Loyalty: Customers with lower recency scores (more recent purchases) are more likely to make additional purchases.
-• Customers with higher recency scores (longer time since last purchase) are at risk of churn.
+- Customers with higher recency scores (longer time since last purchase) are at risk of churn.

-**Recommendations:*
+  Recommendations:*
-• Engage High-Recency Customers:
+- Engage High-Recency Customers:
-- Use personalized emails or app notifications with special offers to re-engage these customers.
++ Use personalized emails or app notifications with special offers to re-engage these customers.
-- Offer loyalty discounts or incentives for their next purchase.
++ Offer loyalty discounts or incentives for their next purchase.
-• Enhance Loyalty Programs:
+- Enhance Loyalty Programs:
-- Introduce tiered rewards based on spending frequency and amount, encouraging repeat purchases.
++ Introduce tiered rewards based on spending frequency and amount, encouraging repeat purchases.
-- Include exclusive perks for high-value customers (e.g., free shipping or early access to sales).
++ Include exclusive perks for high-value customers (e.g., free shipping or early access to sales).
-• Targeted Retention Campaigns:
+- Targeted Retention Campaigns:
-- Create a "We Miss You" campaign offering discounts or free trials to customers with the highest recency scores.
++ Create a "We Miss You" campaign offering discounts or free trials to customers with the highest recency scores.
-- Use predictive analytics to identify customers at risk of churn and proactively engage them with attractive offers.
++ Use predictive analytics to identify customers at risk of churn and proactively engage them with attractive offers.

   ### 4. Conclusion

 **Focus Areas:**
-• Strengthen campaigns targeting Gen X and Baby Boomers for high-revenue categories like Wines and Meat Products.
+- Strengthen campaigns targeting Gen X and Baby Boomers for high-revenue categories like Wines and Meat Products.
-• Improve the appeal of low-performing categories through innovation and tailored strategies.
+- Improve the appeal of low-performing categories through innovation and tailored strategies.

 **Growth Opportunities:**
-• Leverage successful elements of Campaigns 3 and 4 while improving weaker campaigns.
+- Leverage successful elements of Campaigns 3 and 4 while improving weaker campaigns.
-• Engage and retain customers with high recency scores through targeted loyalty and retention strategies.
+- Engage and retain customers with high recency scores through targeted loyalty and retention strategies.

 **Long-Term Strategy:**
-• Tailor marketing efforts by segmenting customers based on demographics, income, and spending behavior.
+- Tailor marketing efforts by segmenting customers based on demographics, income, and spending behavior.
-• Ensure a balanced focus on retaining high-value customers and re-engaging low-spending or at-risk groups.
+- Ensure a balanced focus on retaining high-value customers and re-engaging low-spending or at-risk groups.